-As always, please do not hesitate to reach out to me directly should you need assistance.
+We look forward to a GREAT 22/23 school year!
+As always, do not hesitate to contact me directly should you have a concern or need assistance.